-Where a member of the RMT’s family (or close connections who share the home with the RMT) becomes sick, the RMT should contact 8-1-1 for guidance related to the need to self-isolate, get tested or monitor symptoms.
+Where a member of the RMT’s family (or close connections who share the home with the RMT) becomes sick, the RMT should contact public health at 8-1-1 for guidance related to the need to self-isolate, get tested or monitor symptoms.

 I have experienced a number of same-day cancellations due to a patient’s sickness or symptoms, that leave openings in my schedule.
 Can I fill these openings with patients from my cancellation list without having completed the required pre-screening? [updated November 4, 2020]

 The Interim Guidelines for Return to Practice stress the importance of ensuring that all who enter an RMT’s place of work are healthy.
 It is an RMT’s responsibility to minimize the risk of transmission of the novel coronavirus.
 Same-day appointments are not consistent with CMTBC’s Interim Guidelines Section 1: Pre-screening.

 Pre-screening allows an RMT to inform patients of safety protocols and gain assurance that all those who enter an RMT’s place of work will consider the protocols, ask questions about the rationale for them, provide their informed consent to the safety protocols, and comply when they arrive for their massage therapy appointment.
 By asking patients to take the BC COVID-19 Self-Assessment 24 to 48 hours before an appointment, an RMT engages their patient in a process of decision-making that impacts not just themselves, but all those with whom the RMT and the patient interacts.

 My patients have requested heat during treatments.
 Am I able to use a thermophore, table warmer or other thermal agents during treatment? [updated November 2, 2020]